Spectral Analysis of Molecular Features: When Richer Features Do Not Guarantee Better Generalization: Introduction

-\item \textbf{Implementation of truncated kernels.} We extend the concept of \textit{truncated kernels} from \cite{amini2022target} to ECFP-based kernels, quantifying the fraction of eigenvalues required to recover 95\% and 99\% of the original performance.
-Our results show that the top eigenvalues capture most of the important features, further questioning the general belief that richer spectra necessarily improve generalization. \end{itemize}
+\item \textbf{Truncated Threshold of Features.} We extend the concept of \textit{truncated kernels} \cite{amini2022target} to ECFP-based representations, quantifying the fraction of eigenvalues required to recover 95\% and 99\% of the original performance.
+Our results demonstrate that the top eigenvalues capture the vast majority of predictive power, further questioning the general belief that a long-tailed, richer spectrum is strictly necessary for generalization. \end{itemize}

 \paragraph{Organization} The paper is structured as follows.
 In Section \ref{background}, we review the relevant background and key concepts.
 Section \ref{result} presents our experimental methodology and results.
 In Section \ref{discussion}, we discuss the novelty, limitations, and potential future directions of our work.
 Due to space constraints, additional experimental results, analyses, and discussions are provided in the Appendix.